 To deal with an absent employee effectively, you’ll need evidence.
 If your intention is to dismiss an employee who is proven to have misused company time, you’ll need to prove gross misconduct.
-Your word against theirs will probably be insufficient, especially if the case goes to an employment tribunal – hard evidence is the only solution, and that’s where we come in.
+Your word against theirs will probably be insufficient, especially if the case goes to an employment tribunal – hard evidence is the only solution, and that’s where a commercial investigation can assist.

-As specialist commercial and corporate private investigators, we handle dozens of absent employee cases each year.
-We work for small and medium businesses, major corporates, and public sector bodies, ensuring they are able to take positive action against employees who are faking sick absence or misusing company time.
+As specialist commercial and corporate private investigators, we handle many absent employee cases each year.
+We work for small and medium businesses, major corporates, and public sector bodies, ensuring they are able to take positive action against employees who are faking sick absence or misusing company time, whilst AWOL.

 Whilst trying to stay competitive, actions of the AWOL employee need to be addressed efficiently, with diplomacy.
-Whilst conducting an employee investigation it is imperative that your investigation company uses various legal investigative techniques, including observation, to gather the evidence required to take action against suspicious employees.
-This evidence is presented in a clear, concise report.
+Whilst conducting an employee investigation it is imperative that your investigation company uses various legal investigative techniques, including surveillance, to gather the evidence required to take action against suspicious employees and that this evidence is presented in a clear, concise report.

 Because of our expertise and experience, we use methods which ensure the evidence will be admissible in court or a tribunal.
 This gives our clients options when dealing with employees who have gone AWOL – the approach often depends upon the severity of the case – but it puts them firmly in the driving seat of ensuring their business is protected from such damaging employee behaviour.

 For further information about our commercial and corporate private investigation services, please get in touch to speak to one of the team.